jjspill/RSS_Feed_Aggregator/README.md

 - Use `--no_parsing` or `-np` to disable parsing and only create a configuration YAML
 - Use `--yaml <filepath>` or `-y <filepath>` to disable YAML creation and use an already created configuration YAML
 - Use `--scheduler <total_time> <interval_time>` or `-s <total_time> <interval_time>` to run the Aggregator at regular intervals for a specific amount of time (this only works on MacOS)
+    - Time is in seconds
+    - Example: `python3 aggregator.py -s 300 30` fetches and parses every 30 seconds for 300 seconds

 ## Airtable Setup
 - A valid input Airtable table consists of five columns: name, slug, urls, match, exclude